• Skip to primary navigation

 Smoked Steak Kabobs on baking sheet

-Prep smoked steak kabobs before guests arrive, then throw them on your Traeger or favorite smoker, enjoy a few appetizers and drinks while they smoke.
+These smoked steak kabobs are fancy enough and packed with so much flavor that we love to serve them when we are entertaining in the summertime!
+Prep steak kabobs before guests arrive, then throw them on your Traeger or favorite smoker, enjoy a few appetizers and drinks while they smoke.

-The result is tender, mouthwatering pieces of steak and smoked vegetables everyone will love.
+• The end result is tender, mouthwatering pieces of steak and smoked vegetables everyone will love.

 Sirloin Steak for Kabobs laying on waxed paper

 • Sirloin Steak – This is the steak we prefer for kabob recipes.
 It’s lean and budget friendly.
-You could use flat iron or strip steak, too.
+You could also use ribeye, flat iron or strip steak.

 • Vegetables – We used a mixture of bell peppers, red onion, cherry tomatoes and mushrooms, but use whatever you have in the refrigerator or your favorite vegetables.

-• Garlic and Pepper Steak Marinade – This is a premade marinade we enjoy, but you can use your favorite marinade or we listed a few homemade ones to try below.
+• Garlic Steak Marinade – This is a homemade marinade we enjoy, but you can use your favorite storebought marinade.

-• Marinate – Pour the marinade in a resealable container.
-Add the cubed sirloin steak and allow to marinate at least 30 minutes in the fridge (sometimes we’ll start this in the morning and let it marinate all day), making sure to coat all of the steak.
+1. Pour the marinade in a resealable container or bowl.
+Add the cubed sirloin steak and allow to marinate at least 30 minutes or overnight in the fridge making sure to coat all of the beef.

-• Smoke – The steak kabobs will need to smoke for 60-90 minutes, until the steak has reached your desired doneness, turning once about halfway through the smoking process.
+3. Place steak kabobs onto smoker grill grates 60-90 minutes, until the steak has reached your desired doneness, turning once about halfway through.

 Marinated Steak for Kabobs in a bowl